padajar/padajar.github.io/_drafts/2020-05-28-choices-arbitraryness-storytelling.md

 -   Putting more energy into things when the different in outcomes is small

--   Feeling like you’re closing off doors by makig any decisoin
+-   Feeling like you’re closing off doors by making any decision

 Why do we worry about choices?